Decoding algorithms for surface codes: Noise models

 where the $E_k$ matrices are named Kraus or error operators, and should fulfill $\sum_k E_k^\dagger E_k = \mathrm{I}$ since the quantum channels must be trace-preserving.
 Thus, quantum channels are characterized by sets of Kraus operators that are associated to some physical interaction of the qubit with its surrounding environment.

-The generalized amplitude and phase damping channel (GAPD), $\mathcal{N}_\mathrm{GAPD}$, describes the evolution of a quantum state when decoherence arises from the three qubit-to-environment interactions presented before \cite{approximatingDec,TVQC,thermal,gadc1,gadc2}.
-Such channel consists of a generalized amplitude damping channel (GAD) describing the thermal and relaxation interaction \cite{thermal,gadc1,gadc2} and of a pure dephasing channel (PD) \cite{approximatingDec,TVQC}.
-The action of the GAD is described by the damping parameter, $\gamma$, and the probability that the ground state is excited by finite temperature, $N$.
-The damping parameter relates to the relaxation time of the qubit as, $\gamma(t) = 1-e^{-(2n_\mathrm{th}+1)t/T_1}$, with $t$ being the evolution time, while $n_\mathrm{th}$ and $N(n_\mathrm{th})$ depend on the temperature and the energy gap of the system \cite{thermal,gadc1,gadc2}.
-Whenever the thermal excitation is considered negligible, $n_\mathrm{th}\approx 0$ and $N(n_\mathrm{th})=0$; and such channel reduces to an amplitude damping channel (AD).
-The pure dephasing channel (PD) is described by the so called scattering probability, $\lambda$, which relates to the pure dephasing time as, $\lambda(t) = 1-e^{-2t/T_\phi}$, with $t$ the evolution time again \cite{TVQC,josuPhD}.
-In this sense, the GAPD channel is defined by those parameters.
+The generalized amplitude and phase damping channel describes the evolution of a quantum state when decoherence arises from the three qubit-to-environment interactions presented before \cite{approximatingDec,TVQC,thermal,gadc1}.
+Such channel consists of a generalized amplitude damping channel describing the thermal and relaxation interaction \cite{thermal,gadc1} and of a pure dephasing channel \cite{approximatingDec,TVQC}.
+The action of the generalized amplitude damping channel is described by the damping parameter, $\gamma$, and the probability that the ground state is excited by finite temperature, $N$.
+The damping parameter relates to the relaxation time of the qubit as, $\gamma(t) = 1-e^{-(2n_\mathrm{th}+1)t/T_1}$, with $t$ being the evolution time, while $n_\mathrm{th}$ and $N(n_\mathrm{th})$ depend on the temperature and the energy gap of the system \cite{thermal,gadc1}.
+The Kraus operators of this channel are:

+Whenever the thermal excitation is considered negligible, $n_\mathrm{th}\approx 0$ and $N(n_\mathrm{th})=0$; and such channel reduces to an amplitude damping channel.
+The pure dephasing channel is described by the so called scattering probability, $\lambda$, which relates to the pure dephasing time as, $\lambda(t) = 1-e^{-2t/T_\phi}$, with $t$ the evolution time again \cite{TVQC,josuPhD}.
+The Kraus operators of this channel are:

+In this sense, the complete channel is defined by those parameters its Kraus operators are given by the serial concatenation of the damping and dephasing channels \cite{josuPhD}.